-t = Design thickness
+t = Design thickness of L-header angle

 Shear need not be evaluated for the design of double L-header beams that are fabricated and installed in accordance with this Standard.

 Web crippling need not be evaluated for the design of double L-header beams that are fabricated and installed in accordance with this Standard.